 Dr. Sahel is known worldwide for his expertise in vision restoration techniques.
 He has developed several interventions— including stem cell implantation, gene therapy, innovative pharmacologic approaches, and retinal prostheses—for retinitis pigmentosa, other retinal dystrophies, age-related macular degeneration, and other vision impairments that currently are untreatable e.g. Leber Hereditary Optic Neuropathy.
 Over the past decade he has led pioneering efforts in optogenetic vision restoration, a technique in which cells in the retina are genetically modified to express light sensitive proteins.
 This therapeutic technique has the potential to help patients who are blind or visually impaired as a result of a genetic defect.
 His team has developed novel high resolution imaging technologies for retinal and optic nerve conditions.
-Dr. Sahel also brings a strong neuroscience perspective to ophthalmology research, such as exploring the application of brain-computer interface technology.
+Dr. Sahel also brings a strong neuroscience perspective to ophthalmology research, such as exploring the application of brain-computer interface technologies.

-Dr. Sahel has been the recipient of numerous honors and awards, which include Officer of the Legion of Honour (2018), the National Order of Merit (2014), and invited Professorship on Technological Innovation at the Collège de France (2015-2016).
-He is an elected member of the Académie des sciences-Institut de France, the Académie des technologies, the Académie Nationale de Chirurgie, the Academia Ophthalmologia Internationalis, the German Leopoldina National Academy of Sciences and the Association of American Physicians.
+Dr. Sahel has been the recipient of numerous honors and awards, which include Officer of the Legion of Honour (2018), of the National Order of Merit (2014), and invited Professorship on Technological Innovation at the Collège de France (2015-2016).
+He is an elected member of the Académie des sciences-Institut de France, the Académie des technologies, the Académie Nationale de Chirurgie, the Academia Ophthalmologia Internationalis, the German Leopoldina National Academy of Sciences, The American Ophthalmology Society and the Association of American Physicians.
 He has also received the Grand Prix for Neurosciences of the Foundation NRJ, Institut de France; the CNRS Medal of Innovation; the Foundation for Fighting Blindness Trustee Award and Liura Liggett-Gund Award, among others.
 Dr. Sahel holds an honorary degree from the University of Geneva.

 View a list of Dr. Sahel’s publications here.